 A monthly mortgage payment is typically made up of four key components: principal, interest, taxes, and insurance.
 These four items are commonly referred to as PITI.
 Phonetically, PITI is pronounced “pity.”

-Principal and interest will be calculated based on your starting loan balance and the interest rate associated with your loan.
-Taxes refers to the real estate taxes associated with the property.
+Principal and interest are calculated based on your starting loan balance and the interest rate associated with your loan.
+Taxes refer to the real estate taxes associated with the property.
 Insurance refers to the cost of the homeowners insurance required to protect the property.
 Homeowners insurance is a requirement when a mortgage is used to buy a property.
 This is because the mortgage lender needs to ensure the collateral (your home) is protected.